Ronin (film)

-Ronin is a 1998 American action thriller film directed by John Frankenheimer and written by John David Zeik and David Mamet, under the pseudonym Richard Weisz.
-It stars an ensemble cast consisting of Robert De Niro, Jean Reno, Natascha McElhone, Stellan Skarsgård, Sean Bean, and Jonathan Pryce.
-The film is about a team of former special operatives hired to steal a mysterious, heavily guarded briefcase while navigating a maze of shifting loyalties.
+Ronin is a 1998 American action thriller film directed by John Frankenheimer and written by John David Zeik and David Mamet, the latter under the pseudonym Richard Weisz.
+It stars an ensemble cast consisting of Robert De Niro, Jean Reno, Natascha McElhone, Stellan Skarsgård, Sean Bean and Jonathan Pryce.
+The film is about a team of former special operatives who are hired to steal a mysterious, heavily guarded briefcase while navigating a maze of shifting loyalties.
 The film was praised for its realistic car chases in Nice and Paris.

-Frankenheimer signed to direct Zeik's screenplay, which Mamet rewrote to expand De Niro's role and develop plot details, in 1997.
+Frankenheimer signed to direct Zeik's screenplay, which Mamet rewrote in 1997 to expand De Niro's role and develop plot details.
 The film was photographed by Robert Fraisse in his native France from November 3, 1997, to March 3, 1998.
 Professional racing car drivers coordinated and performed the vehicle stunts, and Elia Cmiral scored the film, his first for a major studio.

 Ronin premiered at the 1998 Venice Film Festival before its general release on September 25.
-Critics were generally positive about the film's action, casting, and technical aspects, while the plot attracted criticism.
-The film performed moderately well at the box office, grossing $70.7 million on a budget of $55 million.
+Critics were generally positive about the film's action, casting and technical aspects, while the plot attracted criticism.
+The film underperformed at the box office, grossing $70.7 million on a $55 million budget.
 Ronin, Frankenheimer's last well-received feature film, was considered to be a return to form for the director.
 Film critic and historian Stephen Prince called the film Frankenheimer's "end-of-career masterpiece".
 The car chases, which were favorably compared with those in Bullitt and The French Connection, were included on several media outlets' lists as among the best depicted on film.

 Plot

 At a bistro in Montmartre, IRA operative Deirdre meets with two Americans, Sam and Larry, and a Frenchman, Vincent.
-She takes them to a warehouse where the Englishman Spence and the German Gregor are waiting.
-Conversations between the men show that they are all ex-government agents or ex-military-turned-mercenary.
-Deirdre briefs them on their mission: to attack a heavily armed convoy and steal a large, metallic briefcase, which functions as the film's MacGuffin.
+She takes them to a warehouse where Englishman Spence and German Gregor are waiting.
+Conversations among the men reveal that they are former government and military agents who have become mercenaries.
+Deirdre briefs the group on their mission: to attack a heavily armed convoy and steal a large, metallic briefcase.
 Its contents are never revealed.

-The team's first task before the main mission is to acquire weapons; this turns into a setup.
-Although the team survives and they get the weapons, Spence is exposed as a fraud by Sam.
-He is dismissed by Deirdre and the others continue the mission.
-As the team prepares, Deirdre meets with her handler, Seamus O'Rourke, who tells her that the Russian mafia is bidding for the case and that the team must intervene before they get it.
-During a stakeout, Sam and Deirdre act on their mutual attraction.
+The team's first preparation task is to acquire firearms, which turns into an ambush; the team survives and gets the weapons.
+Deirdre meets with her handler, Seamus O'Rourke, who tells her that the Russian mafia is bidding for the briefcase and that the team must intervene to prevent them.
+Spence is exposed as a fraud by Sam; he is dismissed by Deirdre, and the others continue their mission.